 Fishing.
 The past decades have seen a dramatic increase in the intensity of commercial fishing.
 While the whaling industry caught 39,000 animals in 1970, today we harm between 100,000 and 300,000 individuals annually by inadvertently catching them in fishing gear.
 North Atlantic Right Whales, the most endangered large whale, is especially susceptible to entanglement in nets and lines.
 Furthermore, overfishing of top predators—often the most highly desired and economically valuable fish—is altering ecosystems and food webs, placing stress on whale populations if they cannot find enough food to eat.

 Noise.
 There has been much debate in recent years about the impact of seismic testing on all marine wildlife.
-Seismic testing, which involves sending out blasts 100,000 times louder than a jet engine, is used in offshore oil and gas exploration.
+Seismic testing is used in offshore oil and gas exploration.
 Whales, which rely on echolocation to communicate and find prey, are particularly susceptible to the harmful impacts of sonar testing.
 While definitive connections can be hard to prove, these tests can cause hearing loss, abandonment of habitat, disruption of mating and feeding, and even beach strandings and deaths.
 To join Oceana’s petition to stop seismic testing, please click here.

 Climate change.
 Climate change is not only altering the ocean through ocean acidification, but also through warming trends that are reshaping marine ecosystems.
 Despite their colossal size, many whales feed on small species at the very bottom of the food chain.
 Melting ice in the Antarctic has exposed an abundance of krill, previously inaccessible to the resident humpback whales.
 While this may seem to benefit the whales in the short term, sea ice is critical to the krill’s life cycle.
 If warming trends continue, the krill will lose valuable habitat, and a crash in their population spells disaster for hungry humpbacks.
 And you may have seen the story unfolding earlier this week of the pod of orcas that were trapped by early ice flows in Hudson Bay.
 (Don’t worry, they are no longer trapped.)